Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Analytics

 In empirical networks, $p_{aa}$ represents the probability of a directed edge from class $a$ to class $a$.
 This probability is proportional to the number of edges from $a$ to $a$, normalized by the total number of directed edges that start from $a$:

 We can then calculate \Cref{req:paa_empirical} in the empirical network.
 Finally we use maximum-likelihood estimate to find the best values for $h_{aa}$ and $h_{bb}$ in \Cref{req:paa_analytical}.

-Note that in-degree growth rate $C$ has an sub-linear relationship to the exponent of the in-degree distribution $\sigma$ and the exponent of the in-degree growth $\theta$ \cite{karimi2018homophily}.
-Thus, another method to retrieve empirical homophily is to fist estimate the exponents of the in-degree distributions for minority and majorities ($\sigma_a$ and $\sigma_b$) and plug that into the equation.
+Note that the in-degree growth rate $C$ has an sub-linear relationship to the exponent of the in-degree distribution $\sigma$ and the exponent of the in-degree growth $\theta$ \cite{karimi2018homophily}.
+Thus, another method to retrieve empirical homophily is to first estimate the exponents of the in-degree distributions for minority and majority groups ($\sigma_a$ and $\sigma_b$) and plug that into the equation.

 where $\sigma_a = -(\frac{1}{\theta_a} + 1)$ and $\sigma_b = -(\frac{1}{\theta_b} + 1)$.